A commercial facility is a busy site, and, as a property manager, you have a lot to do.

 2. Consider Snow and Salt When Landscape Planning

-In Greater Chicago, you also must think about snow and salt applications and how those may impact your property when considering low-maintenance commercial landscaping.
+In Greater Chicago, you must also consider snow and salt applications and how they may impact your property when selecting low-maintenance commercial landscaping.

-For instance, there are areas where snow will naturally be piled, as well as areas near walkways and driveways where salt will accumulate.
+For instance, there are areas where snow will naturally accumulate, as well as areas near walkways and driveways where salt will be deposited.

-Knowing this ahead of time means you can ensure you don’t place sensitive plants or trees near those locations because they may require additional care once the snow and ice melt.
+Knowing this ahead of time means you can ensure that you don’t place sensitive plants or trees near those locations, as they may require additional care once the snow and ice melt.
 Choose hardy plants or locate plants wisely.

-Additionally, using snow fencing on parking lot or driveways edges can help protect plants from negative impacts from salt or snow buildup.
+Additionally, using snow fencing on parking lot edges or driveways can help protect plants from the negative impacts of salt or snow buildup.

 3. Try Evergreens

-Planting evergreen trees and shrubs can provide consistent greenery in your commercial landscape.
-And it’s also a low-maintenance commercial landscaping idea for commercial properties.
+Planting evergreen trees and shrubs can provide a consistent green presence in your commercial landscape.
+Additionally, it’s a low-maintenance commercial landscaping option for commercial properties.

 Try boxwoods for reliable backdrops.
 While you can keep them to 30 inches in height with pruning and shaping, you can also have them be 4 feet in height with less work.
 Smaller leaf varieties like ‘Northern Charm,’ ‘Green Gem,’ or ‘Chicagoland Green’ are some reliable varieties to try for a low-maintenance and attractive look.